Wills, Estates, Trusts & EPA’s

 Trusts have evolved since the Middle Ages when men went off to the Holy Land to fight in the Crusades and left instructions as to how their land and estates were to be administered and looked after in case of their early death.

 Today Trusts are used for various reasons and to overcome certain difficulties, even though they can become a clumsy device.
 Strict rules have evolved over the years to govern their use.

 We are here to help you understand the benefits and complications of using a Trust.

 Contact Bruce Scott Muller Law For Wills, Trusts, Estates & EPA’s

 For friendly and professional advice from an experienced lawyer get in touch with Bruce Scott Muller Law to arrange a consultation and to discuss your requirements.
 Give us a call now, or send us a message and we will get back to you as soon as possible.

 Send a Message

 Bruce Scott Muller Law

 One of the oldest established law firms in Auckland's Eastern Suburbs.
-Located in Pakuranga and Ellerslie, and serving a wide area including Manukau, East Tamaki, Mount Wellington, Mangere, Ellerslie, Remuera and beyond.
+Located in Ellerslie, and serving a wide area including Pakuranga, Manukau, East Tamaki, Mount Wellington, Mangere, Ellerslie, Remuera and beyond.